 I started reflecting on this week’s football game between North Davidson and Oak Grove high school.
 Tensions ran high for the past few weeks leading up to this battle for the CCC Championship and more importantly for some, the bragging rights for the year.
 For those seniors, the rest of their lives.
 If you are thinking about moving to Davidson County, there’s something that you will find out quickly….We will fight you over Dale Earnhardt, what BBQ is better, and high school sports.

 Yes, we live a real-life version of Friday Night Lights.
 A lot of residents of Davidson County have maintained their love and passion for their schools to the point of grown men yelling at each other whether it’s on social media or creating a new halftime show.
+This a reason I love living in Davidson County.

 Before the game started, I was involved in a social post about how life would have been different if Oak Grove were here earlier and where the athletes came from.
 It’s a bond that I will never forget and cherish until the day I die.
 I owe my success in life to my teammates and coaches.
 I am still a thorn in the side of many, sorry coach Butts.